rezgi/onna/README.md

 - Metronome sends tempo data out _* done_
 - player receives tempo data _* done_
 - player moves sync to tempo _* done, parameters : direction, distance and on which beat move_
-- implement all eight beats scenario
+- implement all eight beats scenario _* done, refactoring may be needed later_
-- have speed adapt to selected beat, or make it custom for each element
+- have speed adapt to selected beat, or make it custom for each element _* done, exported in inspector for now_
-- make a grid
+- make a grid * on it, need to learn draw() and update()
 - make different platform elements & behaviors
 - make player & input (keyboard UP/LEFT/RIGHT/DOWN)
 - add physics : stay on block, jump and fall, slope up and down